 Even when you’re considered an acceptable candidate for funding, the bank’s approval process can take weeks.
 When you’re dealing with an emergency expense, you need the funds right away.
 You don’t want your peak-season profits to get botched by this debacle.

-Here, you can get same day approval for loans and get access to the funds 24 to 72 hours after your approval.
+Here, you can get same day approval for funding and get access to the funds 24 to 72 hours after your approval.
 This funding solution can help your business recover fast.
 You’ll be relieved to deal with the emergency and get your workplace back on track.

 Diversify Your Services